 - Optional integration with Badges for gamification

-Reactions are universal to all categories on your site.
-You can use CSS rules to hide certain reactions in certain categories, but they cannot be officially disabled selectively.
+- Reactions are universal to all Categories in your community.
+You can use CSS rules to hide certain Reactions in certain Categories, but they cannot be officially disabled selectively.

 Edit a Reaction

-Doing this allows you to keep any automated badges associated with that reaction, which you can then rename appropriately as well.
-See the Badges - Adding and Editing Badges to see how to do this safely.
+✔️ TIP: Doing this allows you to keep any automated badges associated with that Reaction, which you can then rename appropriately as well.

 Curating with Reactions

-Discussions or comments with five or more points assigned to it will be added to the Best Of page and will get the “promoted” CSS class added to them.
-These points can come from any type of reaction.
+Discussions or comments with 5 or more points will be added to the Best Of page and will get the “promoted” CSS class added to them.
+These points can come from any type of Reaction.

 After content is added to the Best Of page, it is never removed, no matter what its future point total is.
 The “promoted” CSS class is reevaluated as point totals change.
 You can use this special class to style promoted content different (like highlighting it with a special background colour).

-Discussions and comments that reach a score of -5 or lower will be “buried”.
-Buried comments appear collapsed by default and requires a user to click on the content before it can be read.
-When a discussion reaches the buried threshold, it will take on the behaviour of being sunk.
+Posts and comments that reach a score of -5 or lower will be buried.
+Buried posts and comments appear collapsed by default, and require a user to click on them before it can be read.
+When a discussion reaches the buried threshold, it will take on the behavior of being sunk.
 You can style buried comments using the “Buried” CSS class.

 Abuse and Spam

-The current default for standard negative reactions in new installations of Vanilla is for them to remove 1 point from the discussion or comment, but to have no effect on the point total of the user who made the post.
-This discourages abuse of negative reactions beyond simple voting scenarios.
+By default, negative Reactions remove 1 point from the post or comment, but they have no impact on the point total of the user who made the post.
+This discourages abuse of negative Reactions beyond simple voting scenarios.

-Abuse and Spam reactions however will remove 1 point from the discussion or comment and from the point total of the user who made the post.
+📝 NOTE: Abuse and Spam Reactions however will remove 1 point from the discussion or comment and from the point total of the user who made the post.

-There is always the potential for abuse when you open up avenues of self-curation in a community.
-In general, we discourage the use of any negative reactions unless there are established guidelines for their use in your community.
+🛑 IMPORTANT: There is always the potential for abuse when you open up avenues of self-curation in a community.
+In general, we discourage the use of any negative Reactions, unless there are established guidelines for their use in your community.